amykatenicho/IoTWorkshop/README.md

 	DispatcherTimer telemetryTimer;
 	````

-11. You will add the following method to initialize the objects used to handle the communication with the hat.
+11. You will add the following method to initialize the objects used to handle the communication with the hat, find the comment "//ENTER SETUP HAT ASYNC METHOD HERE" and place below.
 	The **TelemetryTimer_Tick** method will be defined next, and will be executed every 500 ms according to the value hardcoded in the **Interval** property.

 	````C#
 	private async Task SetupHatAsync()